AMalkov-Quest/Riurik/README.markdown

 but first you have to [add the python path to Windows PATH][AddingPythonToWindowsPath] or just modify the run.bat script by adding full path to python.exe command.

 Start up a web browser and go to http://localhost:8000.
 The main Riurik screen should come up.

+To make you django application ready to work with Riurik download [Riurik Django bindings][DjangoBindings].
+Unpack it into your django web application tests folder.
+In the same folder create your suites folder.
+For example

+       django web app
+       | tests
+       | | cases
+       | | riurik

 That's it.
 You're ready to start using Riurik.

 ### Example